-The delay between the reference data and date of publication has been mentioned by respondents to the HRCS user's survey as being of concern.
+The delay between the reference data and date of publication has been mentioned by respondents to the WSAs user's survey as being of concern.
 Measures have been put in place to try to address this issue, such as improved planning and more proactive engagement with data providers.
-The 2022 publication was produced earlier than previous years but this was primarily due to the early implementation of the 2021 pay award.
-However, the 2022 pay award was not implemented before the end of March 2023, so the 2023 report was delayed to October 2023.
+This included publishing the report without waiting for ASHE data and information from the Cabinet Office, which would be added the publication when they became available.
+The 2022 publication was therefore produced earlier than previous years, as data were available for the 2021 pay award at March 2022.
+The 2022 and 2023 pay awards were not implemented before the end of March, so the 2023 report was delayed to October 2023, and the 2024 report was delayed to September 2024.